 Essentially, Movi Kanti Revo uses 3D transforms, 3D transitions, CSS animations, HTML5 video and HTML5 audio to create the surreal world.
 To take in your input, the app uses getUserMedia and Text to Speech, giving you the control you need in an exciting, creative way.

 The Movi Kanti Revo Chrome Extension is as attractive to web developers interested in HTML5 as it is to art lovers and fans of Cirque de Soleil.
 It’s truly a beautiful piece of work, which is redefining what people expect from their Web experience.

 Chrome Experiments are designed to fully utilise the scope of HTML5 and CSS.
 They are a way to showcase the technology to people who may or may not fully understand the powerful things that can be achieved with these tools.
 As with any new medium, this is often best achieved by teaming up with artists like Cirque de Soleil.
 If you want to see more, check out the Chrome Experiments gallery.
 There you’ll be able to find some of the very best Chrome Experiments created so far.

 Other Creative Apps

 If you’re still feeling creative, there are other amazing Chrome apps that are really worth checking out, such as Psykopaint, and similar apps which let you do incredible things with your photographs.
-You can also have a go at creating animated GIFs with your webcam and a handful of other creative ideas for when you’re online and bored.
+You can also have a go at a handful of other creative ideas for when you’re online and bored.